Representative French Hill

 Rep. Hill is a magna cum laude graduate in Economics from Vanderbilt University.
 He is married to the former Martha McKenzie of Dallas, Texas, and they have a daughter and a son.
 The Hill family resides in Little Rock.

-Congresswoman Donna E. Shalala is proud to serve Florida’s 27th District as an advocate for women’s rights, civil rights, increased access to healthcare, better education and public schools, and a clean and sustainable environment.
-The longest-serving Secretary of Health and Human Services in U.S. history, she returns to Washington as the Representative for Florida’s 27th District, which includes the city of Miami and surrounding municipalities in Miami-Dade County.
+Commissioner Donna E. Shalala is a career public servant, and advocate for women’s rights, civil rights, increased access to healthcare, better education and public schools, and a clean and sustainable environment.
+The longest-serving Secretary of Health and Human Services in U.S. history, she returned to Washington as the Representative for Florida’s 27th District, which includes the city of Miami and surrounding municipalities in Miami-Dade County, from January 2019 to January 2021.

 Senator Pat Toomey